 But here is the catch: The industry pumps around 3 per cent of the world’s annual greenhouse gas emissions into the earth’s atmosphere, fuelling climate change.
 If shipping were a country, it would be the sixth-largest emitter globally.

 With global trade as well as awareness over the industry’s environmental impacts on the rise, the maritime sector has come under tremendous pressure to devise sustainable ways to transport people and goods.
+Two years ago, the International Maritime Organisation (IMO) heeded growing calls for change and established a target of halving the sector’s carbon dioxide emissions by 2050 relative to 2008 levels.

 To continue reading this story for free